Gunnison Valley Opens to Tourists: To Mask or Not To Mask?

 Still, all of us as we get back to business have a responsibility, to our businesses and neighbors who have been hurt so badly, to make visitors to the valley feel as safe as we can.
 It doesn’t matter if we feel like there’s nothing to be frightened about.
 People are frightened.
 It seems to me entirely possible to frighten visitors away.

 Pity poor Joni Reynolds.
 She stands accused of issuing extraordinarily draconian health orders, although she never did.
 And now she stands accused of not issuing orders tough enough, that being customers in stores may go unmasked.
-There are plenty of people in the valley who think this the height of temerity.
+There are plenty of people in the valley who think this is the height of temerity.

-As has been explained other places, my mask is helping protect you from me.
+As has been explained in other places, my mask is helping protect you from me.
 I don’t like wearing a mask at all.
 Who does?
 It’s a simple courtesy, from me to you.
 Likewise, I would not issue a loud belch in a checkout line.
 It’s legal, but I just wouldn’t do it.
 It’s simple courtesies that help lubricate the gears of our society.

 In any event, if those Slate figures are even half-right, we’re in for a tough summer not because of government orders but because of the fear across our country.
 We should all do our best to make our visitors feel as welcome and as safe as we know how.